- Tracy Gunn

 Haemoglobin

-Carries and releases oxygen efficiently because variations in oxygen partial pressure influences its capacity to remain bonded with oxygen.
-5% of carbon dioxide the blood carries is in solution in the plasma, 20% combines with haemoglobin and 75% transports in the form of bicarbonates.
+Carries and releases oxygen efficiently because variations in oxygen partial pressure influence its capacity to remain bonded with oxygen.
+5% of the carbon dioxide the blood carries is in solution in the plasma, 20% combines with haemoglobin and 75% transports in the form of bicarbonates.

 THE HEART